 For gay tourists Tel Aviv ought to be a bigger draw.
 Walking these compact streets after dark is sheer joy, in this "city that never sleeps."
 Most people hang out first with friends, filling the city’s hundreds of restaurants and cafes before heading off to party the night away.
 Dinner runs quite late, and gay-operated dinning spots, not always easy to find, have flirty waiters.
 Food choices are internationally diverse, and local chefs typically use fresh, local-source ingredients.
 Some nightclubs close only "when the last customer leaves" and unlike in Jeruselem, most clubs here stay open on Friday nights, into the Sabbath hours.

 Walking around alone or with your partner any hour of the day or night feels perfectly safe.
 Cruising in Tel Aviv is at least as uncomplicated as in North America, and visitors are generally considered "interesting."
-Daytime cafes with a gay crowd include the Judah 177 Café Bistro, 5 minutes walk from Hilton Beach and the nearby, Benedict, open 24 hours, serving breakfast all the time, both on Ben Yehuda at Jabotinsky.
+Daytime cafes with a gay crowd include the popular Benedict, open 24 hours, serving breakfast all the time, on Ben Yehuda at Jabotinsky, 5 minutes walk from Hilton Beach.
 The cafe at the Gay and Lesbian Center by Gan Meir park is another friendly place to get oriented.

 Most nightclubs are mixed and promoters are always changing venues, but there are regular nightly gay bars, clubs and beach parties too.
 Still more clubs are considered gay-friendly and/or have special gay events on rotation, especially during holiday weekends and for Pride.
-Some club nights are 18-19-plus, others 21-23+ --but others may sometimes admit only men in their late 20s or older.
-Tel Aviv has two gay bathhouse now, Sauna Paradise, open 365 days a year for 18+ men (and bi men and women on Wednesdays) and the new Sauna Tel Aviv with full saunas facilities, plus dark room and bar.
-Tel Aviv Gay Vibe lists over 60 venues with LGBT or friendly events.
-See our list below, with links to maps and websites of some of the most accessible ones.
+Some club nights are 18-19-year-olds, others 21-23+ with some nights restricted to men in their late 20s and older.
+Tel Aviv has two gay bathhouses, Sauna Paradise, open 365 days a year for 18+ men (women some nights) and the newer Sauna Tel Aviv, with full sauna facilities, plus dark room and bar.

 There is no lack of debate here about the government's Arab-Israeli policies, or what the ultra-orthodox think about gay lifestyles, but gay gathering places are among the most integrated in this society.
 Politics aside, strong bonds between people and rugged determination generate a good deal of get-along tolerance, despite all the security precautions, and occasional warfare, in this most Western of Middle East nations.

 Ben Gurion Airport, between Tel Aviv and Jerusalem, is the country’s main gateway.
-From the airport, a 20-minute taxi ride costs $35-40.
-A train takes about the same amount of time at one tenth of that price.
+From the airport it's a 20-minute taxi ride.
+A train takes about the same amount of time at one tenth the price.
 Board at the Airport station on Level S of the Landside Building, after buying a ticket at one of the machines.
 See Israel Railways for schedules.
+For bus/coach information in English see Bus.co.il.

 Tel-O-Fun, a bicycle sharing system, has almost 250 stations of bicycles for rent, providing over 1,000 bikes.
 Daily, weekly and annual subscriptions are available, and as with other such plans in cities around the world, the first 30 minutes of the trip is free.
 There are over 100 km (62 miles) of bicycle paths in the city.